 When I’m trapped in a corner like this

-‘Back To The Wall’ – Divinyls
+Divinyls – ‘Back To The Wall’

-Detectives maintain an open mind to this day over whether the vehicle that drove into Ballypatrick Forest Park was the same one Inga-Maria presumably got into on the ferry.
+Detectives have maintained an open mind over whether the vehicle that drove into Ballypatrick Forest Park was the same one Inga-Maria presumably got into on the ferry.
 Considering the confidence that the killers displayed in driving over what was rough terrain in total darkness once they’d entered the forest, after which they had to manouevre their vehicle down a lengthy dirt track, it was quite possibly a particularly sturdy vehicle to have been expected to withstand such rigours, possibly a van or a jeep.
 It was not a lorry (despite the fact that a witness who came forward in 2005 claimed to have seen her climb into a lorry on the ferry that night) as not only would it have been unlikely that such a heavy goods vehicle would have been used to drive so far into a forest, given the risks the killer or killers were already taking in such a heavily-policed region and in a place and time of intensified suspicion as the North was in the late-1980’s, not to mention the logistical difficulties of trying to manoeuvre a heavy goods vehicle down unlit dirt tracks late at night for the purpose of carrying out a murder, an act that clearly ran a considerable risk of generating unwanted scrutiny and suspicion, but there were no tyre tracks found of anything resembling those of a lorry in the vicinity of the body deposition site.
 However, this in itself creates more questions than answers – if the vehicle that was used to transport Inga-Maria from the ferry was a lorry as some of those close to the case believe, and this was a different vehicle altogether to the one used to transport her to the forest, where were the vehicles switched?
 And how was such a transfer undertaken without arousing suspicions or any sightings?

 What we need is the piece of information which helps put all of this into proper perspective, that might help us understand the chain of events that brought Inga-Maria from Larne to Ballypatrick Forest, and that we learn what happened on that journey, be it on the coast road or an inland road en route which completes the picture.

-– PSNI Detective Superintendent Raymond Murray
+– PSNI Detective Chief Superintendent Raymond Murray

 Chapter 11 – Brilliant Disguise